ilyategmark/NFS/README.md

 For example:

-    // 35% of NFT A belongs to Structured NFT X and 65% of NFT A belongs to user U assert ( ownersOf(A) == {X: 35%, U: 65%} ) // sum equals to 100%
+    // 35% of NFT A belongs to Structured NFT X and the rest 65% of NFT A belongs to user U assert ( ownersOf(A) == {X: 35%, U: 65%} ) // sum equals to 100%
     assert ( shareOf(A, X) == 35% ) // share of NFT A belonging to sNFT X equals to 35%
     assert ( shareOf(A, U) == 65% ) // share of NFT A belonging to user U equals to 65%